 Why Ochsner for Cardiothoracic Surgery?

-Ochsner's Section on Cardiothoracic (Cardiovascular) Surgery is a vibrant and nationally renowned division of our Department of Surgery.
-Ochsner Medical Center is nationally recognized as High Performing in Cardiology and Heart Surgery by U.S. News and World Report.
+Ochsner's Cardiothoracic Surgery Department is a vibrant and nationally renowned division of our Department of Surgery.
+Ochsner Medical Center is nationally recognized as high performing in cardiology and heart surgery by U.S. News and World Report.
 Comprehensive cardiovascular and thoracic surgical care is provided by our staff of highly competent, board-certified, thoracic and cardiovascular surgeons, who are recognized as experts in their field.

-Ochsner's Cardiothoracic Surgery Section is likewise one of the only comprehensive cardiovascular surgical groups in the region, providing treatments for children and adults.
-The Section specializes in heart transplantation, laser revascularization of the heart, left ventricular assistance (artificial heart), emphysema surgery, video-assisted thoracoscopic surgery, minimally invasive and off-pump procedures and endoscopic bronchial surgery.
-Ochsner’s Heart Transplant Program is among the most active in the U.S.
+Ochsner's Cardiothoracic Surgery Department is one of the only comprehensive cardiovascular surgical groups in the region, providing treatments for children and adults.
+The department specializes in heart transplantation, laser revascularization of the heart (procedure that can restore blood flow), left ventricular assistance (artificial heart), emphysema surgery, video-assisted thoracoscopic surgery, minimally invasive and off-pump procedures and endoscopic bronchial surgery.
+Ochsner’s Heart Transplant Program is among the most active in the United States.

 Ochsner's Cardiovascular Surgery Department is strongly committed to surgical education and directs a fully accredited two-year fellowship program in thoracic surgery.
 The program is structured to provide comprehensive surgical training in all areas of thoracic and cardiovascular surgery, leading to the successful completion of requirements for the American Board of Thoracic Surgery.